Responsible Gambling Guideby Steven Hubbard

 - Never chase your losses – Again, gamble what you can afford to lose.
 If you lose more than that, do not try to win the money back.
 Chasing your losses will likely lead to even bigger losses.

-- Avoid gambling if you are upset, angry or down – Gambling will not make you happy, it will likely lead to further stress or being down more.
-Try to only gamble when you’re feeling happy.
+- Avoid gambling if you are upset, angry or down – Gambling will not make you happy, it will likely lead to further stress or negativity.
+Try to only gamble when you’re feeling positive.

 - Take regular breaks – We take regular breaks, and so should you!
 We will take 1-3 days off each week, but we recommend you take more breaks than that.